 It's located just north of Napa, but you may not have heard of it.
 Even if you have, it's less likely that you've been there.
 Lake County lies due north of Napa Valley, its southernmost town just up the hill from Calistoga.
-It's home to the largest, natural freshwater lake within California's borders, a pretty body of water about 100 miles in circumference.
+It's home to the largest, natural freshwater lake within California's borders, a beautiful body of water about 100 miles in circumference.
 We think it's one of California's nicest, less-discovered spots.

 You can plan your Lake County day trip or weekend getaway using the resources below.

-Why Should You Go?
-Will You Like Lake County?
+Why Should You Go to Lake County?